PerfectCarl/elementary-files-testing/copy-and-paste.md

 ### COPY-01
-Copy and paste a file rapidly
+Copy and paste a file multiple times quickly.

 **expected**: the files are copied and the selection keeps consistent.
 See [#1404501][1] for more info.